Saba Capital Management, L.P. Increases Stake in BlackRock Healt

 Profile of Saba Capital Management, L.P.
 (Trades, Portfolio)

 Saba Capital Management, L.P.
-(Trades, Portfolio) is a firm based in New York with an equity of $3.84 billion.
-The firm holds 624 stocks, with its top holdings being Templeton Global Income Fund (GIM, Financial), BlackRock Capital Allocation Trust (BCAT, Financial), BlackRock Health Sciences Trust II (BMEZ, Financial), BlackRock Innovation & Growth Tr (BIGZ, Financial), and BlackRock ESG Capital Allocation Trust (ECAT, Financial).
-The firm's primary investment sectors are Financial Services and Technology.
+(Trades, Portfolio), located at 405 Lexington Avenue, New York, NY 10174, is a prominent investment firm with a portfolio comprising 624 stocks.
+The firm's top holdings include Templeton Global Income Fund (GIM, Financial), BlackRock Capital Allocation Trust (BCAT, Financial), BlackRock Health Sciences Trust II (BMEZ, Financial), BlackRock Innovation & Growth Tr (BIGZ, Financial), and BlackRock ESG Capital Allocation Trust (ECAT, Financial).
+With an equity of $3.84 billion, the firm primarily invests in the financial services and technology sectors.

 Overview of BlackRock Health Sciences Trust II

-BlackRock Health Sciences Trust II is a closed-end management investment company based in the USA.
-The company's objective is to provide total return through a combination of current income and long-term capital appreciation.
+BlackRock Health Sciences Trust II (BMEZ, Financial) is a US-based closed-end management investment company.
+The company's primary objective is to provide total return through a combination of current income and long-term capital appreciation.
 It achieves this by investing at least 80% of its total assets in equity securities of energy and natural resources companies and equity derivatives with exposure to the energy and natural resources industry.
 The company operates in a single segment and has a market capitalization of $1.41 billion.
+As of November 1, 2023, the stock price stands at $13.09, reflecting a PE percentage of 26.77.
+The stock has experienced a year-to-date price change ratio of -16.57% and a price change of -34.58% since its IPO.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.